Close Menu

 DEPRESSION CAN WIN SSD & MEDICARE BENEFITS

 SSA benefits for depression are available if your mental symptoms are severe under SSA’s Listing 12.04.
 If your mental health symptoms prevents you from working for over 12 months, then submit an application for Social Security Disability Insurance (SSDI) & SSI benefits.
-Learn about how to file an application for SSD benefits.
+Learn how to file an application for SSD benefits.

 There are two types of SSA benefits: Social Security Disability Insurance benefits (SSD) and Supplemental Security income benefits (SSI).
 If you are unable to work due to your mental health symptoms, then the SSA should pay you benefits.
 The SSA pays a monthly payment that replaces your income from work.
 Your monthly SSD payment amount is based on your past income.
 SSD benefits come with Medicare, a form of health insurance.
-Learn more about Medicare benefits.
+Learn about Medicare benefits.

 It is also a benefit you can receive if you have never had a job or even if you have only worked for a short period of time.
 In order to be paid SSI benefits you must meet SSA’s income and asset rules.
 SSI benefits, however, come with Medicaid benefits which provides health insurance.
-But, you must meet your state’s Medicaid income and asset rules.
-Read more information about Medicaid benefits.
+However, you must also meet your state’s Medicaid income and asset rules.
+Read information about Medicaid benefits.

 WORK CREDITS AND HOW TO QUALIFY FOR SSD BENEFITS